 Kim Bergeron, Accredited in Public Relations, is an innovative storyteller who utilizes the power of persuasion to turn challenges into triumphs.
 She has more than 30 years of advertising, marketing and public relations experience, with ten of those years leading a department in a municipal government setting.
-Kim lives by the mantra, “There Is No Box,” and has utilized that philosophy toward unconventional approaches to marketing projects and her clients.
-It’s a strategy has led to numerous successful efforts.
+Kim lives by the mantra, “There Is No Box,” and has utilized that philosophy toward unconventional approaches in her work.
+The strategy has led to numerous successful efforts.

 A fierce arts advocate, Kim created a “Shop Local Artists Weekend” event in 2016 to generate awareness as to the importance of communities supporting local creatives.
 In 2017, she successfully lobbied to grow the effort to a statewide “Shop Local Artists Week” and in 2018, Kim worked with Americans for the Arts to broaden the initiative to a national level.
 The event is now celebrated annually during the first full week of December.

 Kim’s work has garnered a plethora of awards, including two PRSA-New Orleans’ Silver Anvils and numerous Fleurish Awards, Public Relations Association of Louisiana-New Orleans’ Flambeau Awards, and local and regional ADDY Awards, plus the Press Club of New Orleans’ First Place Award for Best Special Event, 2019.
 On a national level, she has been recognized with prestigious Telly Awards, Silver Microphone Awards and City-County Communications and Marketing Association’s Savvy Awards.
 Her community service has been recognized with the ATHENA International Leadership Award, American Red Cross Power of Women Award, Rotary Club’s Service Above Self Award and Paul Harris Fellow and three-time receipt of CityBusiness New Orleans’ 50 Women of the Year Awards.
 For her work promoting Louisiana culture, she was named an Honorary Louisiana Ambassador by Lt.
 Governor Billy Nungesser.